-- 19. As used in this Amended Complaint, "African-style hair braiding" refers to braiding, locking, twisting, weaving, cornrowing, or otherwise physically manipulating hair without the use of chemicals that alter the hair's physical characteristics.
+- 19. As used in this Complaint, "African-style hair braiding" refers to braiding, locking, twisting, weaving, cornrowing, or otherwise physically manipulating hair without the use of chemicals that alter the hair's physical characteristics.
 It incorporates both traditional and modern styling techniques.
-African-style hair braiding is a method of natural hair care.
-It is typically performed on hair that is physically unique, often described as "tightly textured" or "coily" hair. - 20.
+African-style hair braiding is a method of natural hair care. - 20.
 African-style hair braiding is so called because it has distinct geographic, cultural, historical and racial roots.
 The basis for African-style hair-braiding techniques originated many centuries ago in Africa and were brought by Africans to this country, where they have endured (and have been expanded upon) as a distinct and popular form of hair styling primarily done by and for persons of African descent. - 21.
 The practice of African-style hair braiding is quite distinct from other types of styling more common in the United States and is dramatically different from general hair braiding, such as simple French braids.
 African-style hair braiding is a labor-intensive process, usually taking a single stylist multiple hours to complete. - 22.
-Often, persons of African descent learn to braid textured hair as children or teens, usually by first learning to do their own hair or that of friends and relatives. - 23.
-African-style hair braiding is typically performed on hair that is physically unique, often described as "tightly textured" or "coily" hair.
+Often, persons of African descent learn to braid textured hair as children or teens, usually by first learning to do their own hair or that of friends and relatives.

+Case: 4:14-cv-01100 Doc. #: 1 Filed: 06/16/14 Page: 8 of 27 PageID #: 8

+- 23. African-style hair braiding is typically performed on hair that is physically unique, often described as "tightly textured" or "coily" hair.
 This physical characteristic is genetically determined to be in close correlation with race.
 In the United States, African-style hair braiding is most popular with men and women of African descent, who tend to have more textured hair.
-For many of these individuals the choice of African-style hair braiding

-Case: 4:14-cv-01100-TIA Doc. #: 36 Filed: 04/15/15 Page: 9 of 33 PageID #: 268

-(rather than mainstream styles taught in cosmetology schools) is as much a cultural statement and expression of self-identity as it is simply an aesthetic concern.

-- 24. The concept of natural hair care is particularly meaningful for many African Americans because for decades Western culture pressured African Americans to use chemicals or heat to straighten their hair.
+For many of these individuals the choice of African-style hair braiding (rather than mainstream styles taught in cosmetology schools) is as much a cultural statement and expression of self-identity as it is simply an aesthetic concern. - 24.
+The concept of natural hair care is particularly meaningful for many African Americans because for decades Western culture pressured African Americans to use chemicals or heat to straighten their hair.
 These Western methods are still prevalent in American cosmetology schools.
 African-style hair braiding provides an alternative to current "corrective" measures by working with a person's natural hair texture. - 25.
 Because the use of chemicals is anathema to natural hair care, African-style hair-braiding techniques are safe for practitioners and customers.
 For many women with textured hair, African-style hair braiding provides a reprieve after years of harsh chemical treatment of their hair.
 For example, sodium hydroxide, the active ingredient in many hair straighteners, has a high incidence of chemical burns because it is very caustic.
 It is capable of burning human hair and skin. - 26.
 While African-style hair braiding uses no chemicals to physically change textured hair, the use of hair extensions in braiding can change the physical appearance of the hair.
-It can either enhance the versatility of the natural hair or make the hair appear straight, curly, long, short, differently textured, and/or colored, without affecting or damaging a person's own hair. - 27.
-Joba, Tameka, and other African-style hair braiders rely on their experience, skills, and common or simple tools used by women to do their own hair-such as combs, picks, and hair ties-to create intricate, diverse, and expressive hair styles.
+It can either enhance the versatility of the natural hair or make the hair appear straight, curly, long, short, differently textured, and/or colored, without affecting or damaging a person's own hair.

+27. Joba, Tameka, and other African-style hair braiders rely on their experience, skills, and common or simple tools used by women to do their own hair-such as combs, picks, and hair ties-to create intricate, diverse, and expressive hair styles.